chxmxii/chxmxii.github.io/content/posts/post03.txt.md

   #Using sed, you can always refer to the manual for help
   sed -i 's/Sample/Software/g' nautilus.xml
   #Breaking down the sed command
-  -i > save the changes to the file s > substitue g > global
+  -i > save the changes to the file --in-place s > substitue g > global
   #Using awk, refer to the manual for help